veggiepilot/veggiepilot/README.md

 NOW

 - 👨🏿‍💻 Transitioning careers from the edducation sector to Full-Stack Development
-- 🔭 I’m currently working on a counselor directory [](adventistcounselors.com)
+- 🔭 I’m currently working on a counselor directory [Adventist Counselors](adventistcounselors.com)

 BIO
 - 🌱 Learning everything about the MERN Stack